 After a successful interview process, the Herring family was headed from Tennessee back to Kansas.

-Home, settled and three years with the Shockers, the Herrings welcomed their second son, Karson in December 2024.
+Home, settled and after three years with the Shockers, the Herrings welcomed their second son, Karson, in December 2024.

-Herring’s third year in black and yellow was record breaking for Wichita State softball.
-They completed the 2026 recruiting class, which was ranked 46th nationally by Softball America, and 4th among mid-major programs, the highest ranking in Wichita State softball history.
+Herring’s third year in black and yellow was record-breaking for Wichita State softball.
+They completed the 2026 recruiting class, which was ranked 46th nationally by Softball America and fourth among mid-major programs, the highest ranking in Wichita State softball history.

 On the move again

-Despite this, last October Herring’s phone notifications rang again.
-It was a text from the recruiting coordinator at Texas A&M, asking if he wanted to be the school’s Director of Player Development for softball.
+In October, Herring received a text from the recruiting coordinator at Texas A&M, asking if he wanted to be the school’s director of player development for softball.

 “It was one of the hardest decisions I’ve ever made.
 Wichita was home, but the opportunity to work in the SEC was something I couldn’t pass up,” Herring explained.

-Now entrenched into life at A&M, Herring said he is enjoying his new role.
+Now entrenched in life at A&M, Herring said he is enjoying his new role.
 “What I enjoy most about this role is the opportunity to directly impact our athletes’ growth both on and off the field.
-I love bridging the gap between technology, data and on field performance, helping players understand why we do something and how it can make them better,” Herring said.
+I love bridging the gap between technology, data, and on-field performance, helping players understand why we do something and how it can make them better,” Herring said.

-From earning an elementary education degree and playing DII baseball at Newman University to today, Herring continues to work tirelessly and strives to make a positive impact on the student-athletes for his new home.
+From earning an elementary education degree and playing DII baseball at Newman University to being a part of a DI SEC program, Herring has worked tirelessly to make a positive impact on the student-athletes.
 A&M opens its 2026 softball season at home Feb.
 5.

 Start your journey at Newman University today!